amcolash/MMM-json-feed/README.md

   ]
 }
 ```
-you could have in your config (to show only the parts you care about):
+you could have in your config (to show only the parts you care about and limit to 5 entries):
 ```
 config: {
   ...
   arrayName: "messages",
+  arraySize: 5,
   values: [ "name", "id" ]
 }
 ```